Platform Installation with Ansible

 📘

-If you are using old certificates or have an AWS RDS instance that was created before July 2020, you will not have Subject Alternative Name (SAN) enabled.
-To resolve this issue, you will need to generate a new certificate with SAN.
+If you use old certificates or an AWS RDS instance created before July 2020, Subject Alternative Name (SAN) may not be enabled.
+Generate a new certificate with SAN to resolve this.

 High Availability (HA) Ansible Installation